Chilean icebreaker Almirante Óscar Viel

-Almirante Óscar Viel was an icebreaker in service with the Chilean Navy in 1995–2019.
-Originally built for the Canadian Coast Guard as CCGS Norman McLeod Rogers, named for former Canadian Member of Parliament and cabinet minister Norman McLeod Rogers (1894–1940), the vessel was acquired by Chile in 1994 and renamed after Counter Admiral Óscar Viel y Toro (1837–1892), the commander of the Chilean naval forces from 1881 to 1883 and 1891.
+Almirante Óscar Viel was an icebreaker in service with the Chilean Navy from 1995 to 2019 and with the Canadian Coast Guard from 1969 to 1993.
+Originally built in 1968 for the Canadian Coast Guard as CCGS Norman McLeod Rogers, the vessel was acquired by Chile in 1994 and renamed.
+The vessel was decommissioned in 2019 and sunk as a target.

 Design and description

-Contraalmirante Oscar Viel Toro was 294.9 ft long overall with a beam of 62.5 ft and a draught of 20 ft.
+Almirante Oscar Viel was 294.9 ft long overall with a beam of 62.5 ft and a draught of 20 ft.
 As built, the ship had a fully loaded displacement of 6320 LT, gross register tonnage (GRT) of 4,179, net tonnage of 1,847 and deadweight tonnage (DWT) of 2,347 tons.

 As built, the vessel was equipped with a CODAG system composed of four diesel engines and two gas turbines powering two electric motors driving two shafts.
 This created 12000 shp and gave the ship a maximum speed of 15 kn.
 It was the first application of the system in icebreakers in the world.
 In 1982, the gas turbines were replaced with four Fairbanks Morse 38 8-1/8 diesel engines (8496 hp sustained) with four GE generators generating 4.8 MW and two Ruston RK3CZ diesel engines (7250 hp sustained) with two GE generators generating 2.6 MW driving two shafts creating 12,000 hp total.
 The ship maintained the same speed after the alteration and has a range of 12000 nmi at 12 kn.

 The ship could operate one helicopter.
 In Canadian service, the icebreaker had a complement of 55 but after entering Chilean service in 1995, this was reduced to 33.
 Other changes to the ship following the Chilean takeover was the addition of two Oerlikon 20 mm cannon and the operation of the Chilean Navy MBB Bo 105 helicopters.